 Place half a cup of extra virgin olive oil in a sterilised, sealable glass jar.
 Add a few labneh balls with more olive oil – enough to completely cover the labneh balls.

-Add another layer of labneh balls followed with more olive oil.
+Add another layer of labneh balls followed by more olive oil.

-Repeat until all the labneh balls are completely covered in olive oil.
-I prefer to store a single batch of labneh balls in two smaller glass jars (roughly 350 ml each) instead of one large container.
-But you can use the glass jars you have available, as long as it is sterilised and sealable.
+Repeat until all the labneh balls are completely submerged in olive oil.
+I like to store a single batch of labneh balls in two smaller glass jars instead of one large container.
+Use what you have available.

-If you want to store them for longer, cover them with olive oil as instructed above.
-They will then keep for up to a month in the fridge.
-The oil will solidify over time.
+However, the oil solidifies over time.
 Before serving, place the container at room temperature until the oil is liquid enough to easily remove a labneh ball – maybe an hour, depending on your patience.
 Return the jar to the fridge until needed again.

 How to eat labneh balls

-Pop a soothing yoghurt cheese ball in a spicy soup instead of yoghurt – like this spicy harissa red lentil soup made from pantry favourites.
+Pop a soothing yoghurt cheese ball in a spicy soup instead of yoghurt or cream – like this spicy harissa red lentil soup.

-Or simply smoosh a labneh ball on a slice of sourdough for breakfast.
-Add a boiled egg and drizzle with some olive oil from the jar.
+Or simply smoosh a labneh ball on a slice of crusty bread.
+Add a boiled egg and drizzle with some olive oil from the jar for a delicious Middle Eastern breakfast.
 Finish with flaky salt and a squeeze of lemon juice.

 No matter how you choose to flavour your labneh balls – garlic and herb, plain, or coated in za’atar – having labneh balls ready for your morning toast, impromptu cheese platters and salads are an absolute treat.
 And a healthy one at that!